lealre/fastapi-testcontainer-asyncpg/docs/index.md

         yield postgres
 ```

-Now, every time we run the tests, we will have a similar workflow like the one below, where the `postgres_container` fixture will be created at the beginning of the test session, persist to be used in all the other fixtures, and be destroyed only when all the tests finish.
+Now, every time we run the tests, we will follow a workflow similar to the one below, where the `postgres_container` fixture is created only once at the beginning of the test session and is reused in all other fixtures.
+The `async_session` and `async_client` fixtures are still created and destroyed for each test.
+The `postgres_container` fixture is destroyed only after all the tests have finished.

 ```mermaid
 flowchart LR